 Offered only in the summer.
 It is designed to instruct the fundamentals of beginning swimming and water safety.
+May be offered as variable credit.
 (1 credit, 0 lecture, 2 lab)

-PE 144 MEN'S TEAM BASEBALL I
+MEN'S TEAM BASEBALL I

-Introduction to the skills, knowledge, attitudes, and physical condition necessary for playing baseball.
+Introduction to the skills, knowledge, attitudes and physical conditioning necessary for playing baseball.
 (2 credit, 0 lecture, 4 lab)